jiajun-seah/pack-it/README.md

 - Sounds are added when dropping food into the correct positions and on level victory as a audio cue to players.

 # Assets
-Read about how I created the assets myself in this article (TBA)
+Read about how I created the assets myself in [this article](https://medium.com/@orangepufflejj/pixel-perfect-how-i-made-a-flutter-game-from-start-to-finish-6e78cfb3629f)

 ## Game Art
 All game assets are handdrawn using Procreate on iPad Air (3rd Generation).
 A palette was used to ensure cohesiveness of the game design (https://lospec.com/palette-list/resurrect-64)